 A more detailed analysis of the stimulation of CD4+ and CD8+ T cells is shown in "exemplary application data" and more examples for the application of SARS-CoV-2 PepTivator Peptide Pools can be found under "references".

 Following ordinary viral evolution, SARS-CoV-2 accumulates mutations over time, leading to new virus variants.
-With the B.1.1.7 lineage (UK variant) and the B.1.351 lineage (South Africa variant), it was first reported that mutations have affected immune relevant parts of structural virus proteins.
+With the B.1.1.7 lineage (Alpha variant) and the B.1.351 lineage (Beta variant), it was first reported that mutations have affected immune relevant parts of structural virus proteins.
 New SARS-CoV-2 lineages are in the spotlight of COVID-19 research as they are able to evade pre-existing antibody responses and appear to be more infectious than the Wuhan wild-type variant.

 We continuously extend our product portfolio as new virus strains arise.
 The table below gives an overview of available PepTivator Mutation and WT Reference Pools.
 The products are available in research grade with a size of 6 nmol/peptide.